 Although this report describes a chain pushback – from Slovenia to Croatia and then from Croatia to Bosnia – this report and the summary of the report focuses on the pushback procedure from Croatia to Bosnia due to the respondent’s ability to provide more details on this segment of his ordeal.

 The Slovenian authorities took him to a police station near the border where the respondent expressed an intention to claim asylum in the country and stated that he had papers, both a visa and an Indian passport.
-The Slovenian police then use a translator to listen to his story and, as he says, his asylum request and write it down.
+The Slovenian police then used a translator to listen to his story and, as he says, his asylum request and wrote it down.
 The respondent did not sign anything.
 The authorities then informed him that his asylum request was denied.
-He asked them why, however did not receive a response.
+He asked them why, but did not receive a response.
 The respondent recalled that Slovenian authorities told him that they had a surprise for him and when he was later brought to the Croatian border to be handed to the Croatian police, he was told that this was his surprise.
-He did not provide an accurate description of what the Slovenian officers looked like.
+The respondent did not provide an accurate description of what the Slovenian officers looked like.
 The Croatian police he identified as wearing light blue shirts.

 After being handed over to the Croatian police, the respondent was taken to a police station near the border and put in a room with 7 to 8 other people-in-transit, all men, at sometime between 10:00 or 11:00 am .
 At this police station, the respondent described being struck by the police officers present and witnessing his luggage, belongings and turban thrown into the trash.
 When he told the police that he had a passport and visa in his bag and asked for these documents back, they beat him for a long time, as the respondent described, “just for asking”.
 The Croatian officers then seized his passport and visa which the respondent no longer has in possession.